sv-giampa/JauntyC/README.txt

 	2. Software Engineering in the scope.

-		As anticipated, the most important target of JauntyC is to simplify the work of the developers, not only during construction, but also during maintenance.
+		As anticipated, the most important target of JointyC is to simplify the work of the developers, not only during construction, but also during maintenance.
 In fact, writing a recursive descent parser may result in a difficult maintenance task.
 On the other hand, using a parser generator